 This set of Avionics Multiple Choice Questions & Answers (MCQs) focuses on “Strap Down and Gimballed Inertial Navigation Systems”.

-1. In which type of inertial navigation system is the gyro and accelerometer rigidly mounted to the body?
+1. In which type of inertial navigation system are the gyro and accelerometer rigidly mounted to the body?

 a) Gimballed system